 It is quite a common occurrence in the UK for Limited Companies to adopt a “trading” name to run their business with.
-Having already carried out a company formation and registered a company with one name they find that they would rather run the business under another name.
+Having already set up a limited company and registered with Companies House with one name they find that they would rather run the business under another name.
 In some instances, a limited company may well run multiple businesses, with various different “trading” names, yet all under the umbrella of the same company.
 There are, or can be, a number of issues to consider when contemplating such a thing.

 First of all, The Business Names Act 1985 imposes certain legal requirements on companies adopting this business technique.
 The most obvious point is the trading name cannot be the same as or similar to another company or business name in a way that might be confusing.
 In the same way that you cannot register a company name with the same name as a company that is already registered, you cannot register one company name (which is completely different) then use a trading name which is the same as a already registered (and trading) company name.

 Secondly, the use of sensitive words is prohibited/regulated in use as part of a trading name in much the same way as it is for limited company names.
 So using words like “association”, “group”, “federation” and similar words is prohibited.
 Clearly, a company cannot use the word “limited” as part of its trading name as this implies registration of a limited company under that name.

 Thirdly, if using a trading name as part of carrying out business, a company is required to display the appropriate information in all places where the business is carried out and on all documentation, invoices and alike.
 So for example, if ABC Limited is trading as XYZ, then they must make as much clear on a notice at their premises, on paperwork and website displaying – “ABC Limited trading as XYZ“.